Assign Projects to Governance Policies on the Fly

 Everything above is the platform team's job — enroll each project into the right policy once, as part of provisioning.
 From then on, the product team that owns a project gates its own deployments with the deepeval CLI.
 They don't need the Organization API Key; they only need that project's Project API Key (CONFIDENT_API_KEY).

-deepeval gate assesses every control in the project’s policy and exits with code 0 only when the whole policy passes — any failure exits non-zero and stops the deployment.
-See Gate deployments on a policy for the full reference.
+npx deepeval gatedeepeval gate assesses every control in the project's policy and exits with code 0 only when the policy passes — a failure on any control above Low importance exits non-zero and stops the deployment.
+See Gate Deployments in CI/CD for the full reference.

 Next Steps